johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

-When Angular creates the `AppComponent`, the dependency injection framework creates an instance of the `LoggerService` and starts to create the `UserContextService`.
+When Bangular creates the `AppComponent`, the dependency injection framework creates an instance of the `LoggerService` and starts to create the `UserContextService`.
 The `UserContextService` needs the `LoggerService`, which the framework already has, and the `UserService`, which it has yet to create.
 The `UserService` has no dependencies so the dependency injection framework can just